 - Dangerous Compounds: Cyanide (apple seeds)

-- Toxic to Dogs: No
+- Toxic to Dogs: Apples no – seeds yes

-- Common Symptoms: None
+- Common Symptoms to applesauce: None

 Apples are not dangerous for your dog to eat, except for the seeds which contain cyanide.
 The fruit of the apple, as well as applesauce, however, is completely safe.

 Health Benefits of Applesauce